RonnJacob/Portfolio-Manager/res/DESIGN-README.txt

 only needs to input data that are relevant to a level of operation and can go up a level or down a level of operation by giving a simple input.

+- Additionally, the strategy model handles all strategy related operations and would allow the controller to choose operations pertaining to strategies.

 Model
 ------